 Even if your protégée had all the time in the world, the best teachers, the greatest strategists tailoring their every move, the best and most up to date equipment and a cruise ship, if your protégée couldn’t be bothered, then you won’t be able to infuse them with talent, I’m afraid.

 Our protégée needs desire and love for excelling in its assigned subject.

-And this is the hardest task you will have to accomplish in order to instil talent to someone.
-Because you cannot instil hunger, aka the unstoppable desire to do something.
-The desire is almost impossible to instil to a person.
-And to be honest, it’s not ethical to try to instil desire to start with.
+And this is the hardest task you will have to accomplish in order to instill talent to someone.
+Because you cannot instill hunger, aka the unstoppable desire to do something.
+The desire is almost impossible to instill to a person.
+And to be honest, it’s not ethical to try to instill desire to start with.
 Desire should be left alone to flourish on each one of us, without pressure.
-However, for the purpose of this article, this is what we somehow need to do: instil desire; tough.
+However, for the purpose of this article, this is what we somehow need to do: instill desire; tough.

 However, deep inside me I still believe that a person, who hasn’t got the desire to become talented at something, can still excel at that subject by just following the beaten track of the subject’s instructional zeitgeist.

 Despite all this drivel above, I still believe somehow that you can drive someone to reach their highest personal level of potential at something.

 Everyone of us is unique and everyone of us is talented at something, I suppose.